coder-mike/microvium/doc/contribute.md

 The project is structured best for dividing work into small changes that go from tests-passing to tests-still-passing.
 If you make a make a change that breaks the tests, it's not just the commit hook that will get in your way, but the fact that all the intermediate and auto-generated files will show up in your git diff.

+## VS Code

+I use VS Code for development.

+`tasks.json` has been set up such that `ctrl+shift+B` will run the TSC compiler continuously in the background.
+This is useful if working on the TypeScript side of things but will not automatically build the C++ side of things.

+`launch.json` has been set up such that the `Mocha All` launch profile will run the mocha tests.
+The mocha tests use `ts-node/register` so they run directly from the TypeScript files rather than the JS output.
+There is also a `no-ts.mocharc.json` which can used from the `Mocha All No-TS` launch profile, which will debug the JS output files.
+The experience should be similar.
+The latter might be faster because there's no compilation involved (and can be used if you're running the background build task with `ctrl+shift+B`).

+You can debug a subset of the unit tests by temporarily adding something like `"-g", "scope-analysis"` (if you're debugging `scope-analysis` for example) to the `args` of the chosen launch configuration.
+For the `end-to-end` tests, you can also add `testOnly: true` or `skip: true` to the test input file yaml header to control which tests mocha will run.

 ## Project Structure

 A subset of the directory tree is as follows, drawing attention to the most important files: